thomasfowlerFIS/devops-a-brief-history-of-virtualization/README.md

-Virtualizatiion has gone through many evolutionary changes over the years, and with these advancements in tooling and strategy, virtualized machines have become a commodity in the world of DevOps/DevSecOps.
+Virtualizatiion has gone through many evolutionary changes over the years, and with these advancements in tooling and strategy, virtualization and virtual machines have become a commodity in the world of DevOps and DevSecOps.
 By the end of this lesson you will be able to:

 ------------------------------------------------